Capitals Loan Mike Sgarbossa to Hershey | Washington Capitals

 ARLINGTON, Va. – The Washington Capitals have loaned forward Mike Sgarbossa to the Hershey Bears of the American Hockey League (AHL), senior vice president and general manager Chris Patrick announced today.

-Sgarbossa, 32, has appeared in two games with the Capitals this season.
+Sgarbossa, 32, has recorded two points (1g, 1a) in three games with the Capitals this season.
 Sgarbossa, who is in his seventh season with Hershey, has recorded nine points (1g, 8a) in seven games with the Bears in 2024-25.
-Sgarbossa’s eight assists rank second on Hershey and are tied for the seventh most in the AHL.
+Sgarbossa’s eight assists rank second on Hershey.

 The 6’0”, 192-pound center recorded seven points (4g, 3a) in 25 games with the Capitals in 2023-24, setting an NHL single-season career high in goals and tying his career high in points (2016-17: 2g-5a–7p in 29 GP).
 Sgarbossa also appeared in 44 games with Hershey, where he registered 43 points (7g, 36a) and ranked first on the Bears in points-per-game (0.98).